sphinx-extensions2/sphinx-autodoc2/docs/index.md

 : Sphinx parse warnings correctly point to the source code line, and not the generated documentation.
 : You can even document packages from outside the project (via `git clone`)!

+Integrated API documentation generation
+: Document genration is integrated with the Sphinx build process, rather than requiring the separate `sphinx-apidoc` CLI tool.

 Optimized for rebuilds
 : Analysis of packages and file rendering are cached, so you can use `sphinx-autodoc2` in your development workflow.